Dunstan Chestnut History

 Carpentar sent budwood to Dr. Robert T. Dunstan, a fellow member of NNGA and well-known plant breeder in Greensboro, N.C.
 Dunstan grafted the scions onto chestnut rootstock and the trees grew well.
 He cross-pollinated the American grafts with a mixture of 3 superior USDA released Chinese chestnut selections: “Kuling,” “Meiling,” and “Nanking.”

 In 1962, seedling trees from the first cross began to bear.
 Selecting the individuals with the most hybrid characteristics, Dr. Dunstan crossed them back to both the American and Chinese parent trees.
 The resulting second generation was moved to Alachua in north central Florida, on our nursery property, where the trees have been growing and bearing every year for almost 50 years!
-These hybrid trees have been grown throughout much of the eastern United states, and almost none have ever died from the blight.
+These hybrid trees have been grown throughout much of the eastern United states, and almost none have died from the blight.

 Starting in 1984 we planted a grove of 500 trees using both grafts from the best of the second generation trees and a third generation of seedling Dunstans, many of which are now over 50′ tall and 16-20″ in diameter.

-Blight Resistance And Best Nut Production
+Blight Resistance and Best Nut Production

 We have chosen several cultivars that have the very best combination of nut and tree characteristics – blight resistance and the production of large high quality nuts.
 These Dunstan Chestnuts are the only chestnuts to ever receive U.S. Plant Patents.
 We only produce trees grown from seed from this orchard of the best trees.
 Because the parent trees all are blight resistant and produce large, sweet tasting nuts, a very high percentage of these seedling trees also bear excellent quality nuts.
 Grown correctly, they will form a good timber tree capable of producing beautiful rot-resistant saw timber.

-Resistant To Chestnut Blight
+Resistant to Chestnut Blight

 Dunstan Chestnuts have been tested for resistance by inoculation with blight.
 No significant canker formation was observed for 4 years.
 Limited growth of the blight cankers was seen on only a few trees and, in most cases, the inoculation wound healed completely.

-Reports from growers at thousands of locations around the U.S., from New England to Michigan, south to Florida and Texas have shown that the Dunstan Chestnuts have excellent survival, growth and nut production in a variety of climates, from USDA Zones 5-9.
+Reports from growers at thousands of locations around the U.S., from New England to Michigan, south to Florida and east Texas have shown that the Dunstan Chestnuts have excellent survival, growth and nut production in a variety of climates, from USDA Zones 5-9.

-Chestnuts can survive average minimum lows of -20F when fully dormant, but can be damaged by early fall and late spring freezes.
+Chestnuts can survive average minimum lows of -20°F when fully dormant, but can be damaged by early fall and late spring freezes.

 Many chestnut trees sold in the U.S. are not blight resistant, such as seedling American chestnuts, or European x Japanese hybrids (including Colossal).
 Blight resistance is extremely important, even in areas that currently do not have blight.
 Accidental outbreak can destroy susceptible trees.
 In blighted areas (the entire eastern U.S.), only blight-resistant trees will produce.

-The Return Of The Chestnut
+The Return of the Chestnut